 Building a stronger Agroecology farmers movement

-ESAFF Uganda acknowledges that agroecology is under threat from industrial agriculture which is one of the key contributors to global warming and consequent climate disasters worldwide.
-Small-scale farmers one year after the International Year of Family Farmers (IYFF) formed the Family Farmers Agroecology Movement (FFAM) with a vision of building a vibrant, prosperous, healthy and resilient small scale farming communities thriving in sustaining agroecological farming systems.
-The Movement has organized information sharing events, community sensitization meetings, built linkages with like-minded organisations, campaigned for favourable laws and policies.
+ESAFF Uganda acknowledges that Agroecology is under threat from industrial agriculture which is one of the key contributors to global warming and consequent climate disasters worldwide.
+Small-scale farmers one year after the International Year of Family Farmers (IYFF) formed the Family Farmers Agroecology Movement (FFAM) with a vision of building a vibrant, prosperous, healthy and resilient small scale farming communities thriving in sustaining Agroecological farming systems.
+The Movement has organized information sharing events, community sensitization meetings, built linkages with like-minded organizations, campaigned for favorable laws and policies.

-ESAFF Uganda promotes agroecology training in Agroecology Schools based on the farmer-to-farmer methodology.
-The idea is that agroecological small-scale farmers in the community are the best teachers to train other small-scale farmers and share his knowledge and experience.
+ESAFF Uganda promotes Agroecology training in Agroecology Schools and demonstration centers based on the farmer-to-farmer methodology.
+The idea is that Agroecological small-scale farmers in the community are the best teachers to train other farmers and share his knowledge and experience.
 This methodology contrasts with the top-down extension services through which institutions and multinationals develop and promote unsustainable technologies.
-The training in Agroecology Schools is conducted in the local language to ensure a good knowledge exchange platform where experiences are also documented.
-ESAFF Uganda is currently running four Agroecology Schools in Amuria, Gulu and Adjumani districts.
+The training in Agroecology Schools and demonstration centers is conducted in the local language to ensure a good knowledge exchange platform where experiences are also documented.

 Agroecology Clubs in schools

-With a drive to upscale agroecology, small-scale farmers innovated Agroecology Clubs in some schools that their children attend.
-Currently ESAFF Uganda is running Agroecology Clubs in 4 districts of Amuria, Amuru, Gulu and Kasese.
-These Agroecology Clubs give youths an opportunity to learn a lot about agroecology given the current curriculum that highly promotes modern agriculture.
-So far the Clubs have membership of over 478 members and are growing daily.
+With a drive to upscale Agroecology, small-scale farmers innovated Agroecology Clubs in some schools that their children attend.
+Currently ESAFF Uganda is running Agroecology Clubs in 4 districts of Amuria, Adjumani, Amuru, Gulu and Kasese.
+These Agroecology Clubs give youth an opportunity to learn a lot about Agroecology given the current curriculum that highly promotes modern agriculture.

 Industrial agriculture is promoted as a suitable food production system in Uganda.
-Currently, it's characterised by large-scale monoculture, heavy use of chemical fertilisers and pesticides mostly because of the threat of climate change and the need to feed the ever-growing population.
+Currently, it's characterized by large-scale monoculture, heavy use of chemical fertilizers and pesticides mostly because of the threat of climate change and the need to feed the ever-growing population.
 ESAFF Uganda promotes the adaptation to the increased variability in weather patterns through the adoption of ecological farming practices which are climate-resilient as well as productive.
-ESAFF Uganda has built small-scale farmers capacities in all the membership districts in understanding causes, effects and impart of climate change on their livelihoods and also adapt to small scales climate adaptation technologies such as drip irrigation, water harvesting, and good farming agronomic techniques.
+ESAFF Uganda has built small-scale farmers capacities in Sere re, Amuru, Amuria, Gulu, Adjumani, Pader, Apac and Arua district in understanding causes and effects of climate change and also adapt to small scales climate adaptation technologies such as drip irrigation, water harvesting, and good farming agronomic techniques.